 3. "If I won the lottery, I'd live my dream life."

-Did you know that statistics show 70% of lottery winners end up broke and a third go on to declare bankruptcy?
+Did you know that statistics show that many lottery winners end up broke or even go on to declare bankruptcy?

 Yet many of us dream of winning the lottery and believe that the life of our dreams is behind just a correctly guessed bet.
 If you think this way, what would you do if you won the lottery?
 Would you quit your job and travel the world?
 Would you start your own business that you’ve always wanted?
 Or could you start building your dream life here and now, without that lottery win?